baskuit/pinyon/src/types/readme.md

 x += 1; // invalid, no match for operator += with...
 ```

 The use of strong type wrappers is the root of this.
 The `Types::Real` and `Types::Probability` wrappers need to have the same arithmetic functionality as their underlying types.
 However, these operations would only be available a priori if the wrappers were *derived* from their underlying types.
-The class which serves as the default implementation of `Types::Vector` have this luxory, but C++ does not allow for class to be derived from *primitive* types like `double`.
+The class which serves as the default implementation of `Types::Vector` has this luxury, but C++ does not allow for a class to be derived from *primitive* types like `double`.

 Thus we are forced to define each of these operations manually.
 We could define the common operations (`+`, `==`, etc) for `Real` and `Probability` separately, and we would then also have to define 'mixed' operations too (where we multiply a `Real` typed player payoff by a `Probability`).
 However, the reduction of boiler-plate code (take a look at "types/arithmetic.hh" to see this) is a core design principle.